-- The biological component of IPM involves the release and/or conservation of natural predators, such as parasites and pathogens, and other beneficial organisms (pollinators). - Natural enemies (including ladybird beetles, green lacewings, and mantids) may be purchased and released near pest infestations. - Areas on the golf course can also be modified to better support natural predators and beneficial organisms.
+- The biological component of IPM involves the release and/or conservation of natural enemies, such as parasites, predators and pathogens, and other beneficial organisms (pollinators). - Natural enemies (including ladybird beetles, green lacewings, and mantids) may be purchased and released near pest infestations. - Areas on the golf course can also be modified to better support natural predators and beneficial organisms.

-- Identify areas on the golf course that can be modified to attract natural predators, provide habitat for them, and protect them from pesticide applications. - Install flowering plants that can provide parasitoids with nectar, or sucking insects (aphids, mealybugs, or soft scales) with a honeydew source.

-- Avoid applying pesticides to roughs, driving ranges, or other low-use areas to provide a refuge for beneficial organisms. - Release insect-parasitic nematodes to naturally suppress mole crickets and white grubs.
+- Identify areas on the golf course that can be modified to attract natural predators, provide habitat for them, and protect them from pesticide applications. - Install flowering plants that can provide parasitoids with nectar, or sucking insects (aphids, mealybugs, or soft scales) with a honeydew source. - Avoid applying pesticides to roughs, driving ranges, or other low-use areas to provide a refuge for beneficial organisms.